abarbu/haskell-torch/README.md

 ```

 Since building takes some time and the Haskell code does is not the dominant
-runtime you might instead consider
+part of the runtime you might instead consider

 ```stack build haskell-torch --fast```